HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 Also, on a Bitcoin coinbase, there is space for arbitrary data to be included.

-Because of these facts it is possible to include a pointer to Hathor's `block_data` on the Bitcoin coinbase such that the result of the work of a miner can be valid on either network if we accept additional data on the Hathor block to verify the work originally made for the Bitcoin network.
+Because of these facts it is possible to include a pointer to Hathor's `block_without_nonce` on the Bitcoin coinbase such that the result of the work of a miner can be valid on either network if we accept additional data on the Hathor block to verify the work originally made for the Bitcoin network.

 This mechanism is [commonly known][1] as "merged mining" or "merge mining", famously implemented on the Namecoin blockchain since 2014.
 It is typical to say